telekom/oscake-documentation/docs/running-ort.md

 >
 > `docker run -v [localPathTo]/ortExample:/project -w /project ort -c ./conf/ort.conf analyze -i ./tdosca-tc05-simplhw/input-sources -o ./results`
 >
 > The option -v mounts the local directory into the folder `/project`.
 The option -w sets the working directory to `/project`.
 Consequently, every path in the example is relative to the working directory.
-ORT will generate the file `analyzer-result.yml` in the subdirectory `./results`
+ORT will generate the file `analyzer-result.yml` in the subdirectory `./results`.
+Maybe you have to use `sudo` to execute the command above on unix systems.

 ### Scanner